codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

 ```

 ### (2)
 Next, Ubuntu comes with a default open-source driver for GPU called 'nouveau'.
-Allowing this driver to continue to
+Allowing this driver to be loaded will
-work will stop the nVidia drivers from working.
-To blacklist this during boot up, create the following configuration
+interfere with the NVIDIA drivers.
+To blacklist this during boot up, create the following configuration file in
-file in `/etc/modprobe.d/blacklist-nouveau.conf`.
+`/etc/modprobe.d/blacklist-nouveau.conf`.
 ```bash
 $ sudo touch /etc/modprobe.d/blacklist-nouveau.conf
 $ sudo nano /etc/modprobe.d/blacklist-nouveau.conf